awslabs/amazon-quicksight-embedding-sdk/README.md

         sheetId: 'YOUR_SHEETID' // use this option to specify initial sheet id to load for the embedded dashboard
         sheetTabsDisabled: false, // use this option to enable or disable sheet tab controls in dashboard embedding
         printEnabled: false, // use this option to enable or disable print option for dashboard embedding
-        undoRedoDisabled: false, // use this option to disable undo and redo buttons for dashboard embedding
+        undoRedoDisabled: false, // set this option to true to disable undo and redo buttons for dashboard embedding
-        resetDisabled: false, // use this option to disable reset button for dashboard embedding
+        resetDisabled: false, // set this option to true to disable reset button for dashboard embedding
         defaultEmbeddingVisualType: TABLE // this option only applies to experience embedding and will not be used for dashboard embedding
     };
 ```